wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+* August 28, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Stable Release
+* Security Improvements
+* Bug Fixes

 = 1.3 =
-* June 26, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+* June 26, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Stable Release
 * Improved UI
 * Improved Programming Structure

 = 1.2 =
-* February 20, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+* February 20, 2013 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Added Option to disable highlighting menu on admin area
 * Added Option to disable highlighting plugin on plugin list
 * Improved CSS Styling